forge-archive/plugin-undo/README.md

 Notice, that untracked files are also added.
 You should either use `git clean -f` before, or be absolutely OK with those files being kept in your repository after the commit is reverted.
 Use `.gitignore` to keep important files (e.g. IDE `.project` files, etc) untracked.

+## undo reset works only when git working tree is clean (contains no uncommitted changes)

+Reset runs `git-reset --hard` internally which removes all uncommitted files.
+To make sure your files will not be lost, reset only works in clean state.

 # Changelog

 This project uses [Apache Maven](http://maven.apache.org/) for release numbering.

+version 1.0.3: reset command, _in development_

-version 1.0.2: store and revert multiple commands from different branches and working tree (feature complete version)
+version 1.0.2: store and revert multiple commands from different branches and working tree

 version 1.0.1: store and revert unlimited commits from the working tree